 Adding new content – Your specialist should be creating a calendar of new content to add to the website.
 For this, they may need to ask the experts within the business to help them.
 For example, if you own an architectural firm, and you want to rank for the term “fire engineering guidelines”, then your SEO specialist is most likely not going to be able to write a great article on this without the help of your other staff members.

 Removing thin or duplicate content – Thin content refers to pages which have little value to the user.
-It could be a page which is just 100 words which doesn’t really add any value, or is explained better elsewhere on the website.
-Your SEO specialist will be able to advise whether you should simple remove these pages, or merge them into existing pages.
+It could be a page which is just 100 words which don’t really add any value or is explained better elsewhere on the website.
+Your SEO specialist will be able to advise whether you should simply remove these pages, or merge them into existing pages.
 Similarly, if your website has duplicate content, such as the same article on multiple pages, it is worth removing the duplicates and just having one official version of the content.
-There is a few little nitty gritty things that are important to keep in mind when you remove content, namely setting up 301 redirects from the URL you plan to remove, to the page you want to redirect users to.
+There are a few little nitty-gritty things that are important to keep in mind when you remove content, namely setting up 301 redirects from the URL you plan to remove, to the page you want to redirect users to.

 On-page optimization refers to dozens of little nitty-gritty things that most non-digital specialists probably won’t think about, or even know about.
 They include ensuring most of the following list of considerations are taken care of: meta titles, meta descriptions, H1 tags and H2 tags, page depth structure, redirects and redirect chains, page protocol, image filenames and alt tags, broken images, image size and compression, broken links, internal links, external links, URL length, URL quality….you get the picture.

-SEO specialists will typically use a website auditor (such as Right Hand Man site Auditor) to analyse their entire website, and provide a report on what needs to be improved from an on-page perspective.
+SEO specialists will typically use a website auditor (such as Pulse site Auditor) to analyse their entire website and provide a report on what needs to be improved from an on-page perspective.

 Here are a few on the main on-page optimization tasks for an SEO specialist to take care of: